facebook/lexical/packages/lexical-website-new/docs/intro.md

 > Note: Lexical is currently in early development and APIs and packages are likely to change quite often.

-Lexical is an extensible JavaScript web text-editor framework with an emphasis on reliability, accessibility and performance.
+Lexical is an extensible JavaScript web text-editor framework with an emphasis on reliability, accessibility, and performance.
 Lexical aims to provide a best-in-class developer experience, so you can easily prototype and build features with confidence.
 Combined with a highly extensible architecture, Lexical allows developers to create unique text editing experiences that scale in size and functionality.

 Lexical works by attaching itself to a `contentEditable` element and from there you can work with Lexical's declarative APIs to make things happen without needing to worry about specific edge-cases around the DOM.
 In fact, you rarely need to interact with the DOM at all in most cases (unless you build your own custom nodes).

 The core package of Lexical is only 22kb in file size (min+gzip) and you only ever pay the cost for what you need.
 So Lexical can grow with your surface and the requirements.
-Furthermore, in frameworks that support lazy-loading, you can defer Lexical plugins till when the user actually interacts with the editor itself – which can greatly help improve performance.
+Furthermore, in frameworks that support lazy-loading, you can defer Lexical plugins until the user actually interacts with the editor itself – which can greatly help improve performance.

 ## What can be built with Lexical?

 Lexical makes it possible to easily create complex text editing experiences that otherwise would be very complex with the built-in browser tooling.
-We built Lexical to enable developers to move-fast and create different types text experiences that scale to specific requirements.
+We built Lexical to enable developers to move-fast and create different types of text experiences that scale to specific requirements.
 Here are some (but not all) examples of what you can do with Lexical:

 - Simple plain-text editors that have more requirements than a `<textarea>`, such as requiring features like mentions, custom emojis, links and hashtags.
 - More complex rich-text editors that can be used to post content on blogs, social media, messaging applications.